 Taking private cars over the border to Oman

 In addition, your vehicle must have third party insurance for the Sultanate of Oman.
 If it is not, short-term insurance policies can be purchased at most border crossing points (approximately 100AED for one week).
-Immigration will always request these documents as part of the crossing process.
+Immigration will always request these documents as part of the crossing process so be prepared.

 If you are unable to get the appropriate permissions or original documents for your vehicle (eg you are using a hire car and they will not permit border crossing), you should choose a border crossing point where it is possible to walk between the UAE and Oman offices – we detail which ones to try below – NB we believe walking is no longer an option.

 Visa Run Dubai to Oman: How does it actually work?